_ Home

 Please sign the latest initiative.
 Help us collect signatures or donate to the cause!
 Visit us at www.buildingabetterredondo.org.

-- MIKE PATINO, Redondo Beach, Letter to the Easy Reader
+- MIKE Patino, Redondo Beach, Letter to the Easy Reader

 Fed up in Redondo